Low-Mileage Car Insurance

 Maintain Qualification

 Your discount stays active as long as you continue driving fewer than 7,500 miles each year.
-Respond promptly to verification requests from your insurer and notify them of any changes that might affect your eligibility.
+Respond promptly to verification requests and notify your insurer of any changes affecting your eligibility.
 State Farm contacts customers annually, while pay-per-mile programs monitor usage automatically.

 Insurance companies verify your low-mileage status through various methods.
 Initially, you may need to provide odometer readings or photos, show maintenance records or allow technology-based tracking to confirm your reported mileage.
 Ongoing verification often includes annual odometer check-ins, policy renewal reviews or continuous monitoring through telematics devices or smartphone apps.